 Mel Hsu and her cello, Charles, are rather inseparable.
 Their mischievous friendship sparked one fateful afternoon, many moons ago, when Mel's high school band director told her that there was no room for her or her cello in the school jazz ensemble.
-Refusing to take "Learn another instrument" for an answer, Mel and Charles spent that afternoon (and the next eight years, for that matter) huddled at the back of the cafeteria with their heads close, plotting their way into rooms that were not built for them, vowing to always make space for themselves at the table.
+Refusing to take "Learn another instrument" for an answer, Mel and Charles spent that afternoon (and the decade, for that matter) huddled at the back of the cafeteria with their heads close, plotting their way into rooms that were not built for them, vowing to always make space for themselves at the table.

 The adventures of Mel and Charles took flight during their four years at Wesleyan University.
 Lured in by the contagious and electric energy of the artistic community, the pair found their way into collaborations with dancers, visual artists, rappers, poets, actors and filmmakers.
 [As an act of defiance against her high school band director, Mel worked her way into Wesleyan's jazz orchestra, first by distorting Charles through an amp to sound more like a saxophone, and then eventually by picking up the double bass --or rather, "the big cello."]

 To this day, Mel plants her musical roots in those catalytic moments at Wes-- the crowded living rooms and packed staircases, the 3AM jam sessions in the practice studios, the nights she snuck into the chapel to sing herself holy-- those days that taught her how to be fearless.